Mehmet-Colak/Mixr-App/README.md

 # Mixr-App
+"Drink up!
+Time to quench that thirst!"
-This is an app, which gives you the instructions to create a random cocktail.
+This app gives you the name, image, ingredients, and instructions for one of 20 random cocktails.